-The North Parker is published three times a year (winter, spring, summer) and contains the latest news from the North Park campus and community.
+The North Parker is published two times each year and contains the latest news from the North Park campus and community.
 Whether you are interested in reading about the achievements of students, faculty, and alumni; or learning about upcoming lectures, forums, and performances; the North Parker will help you stay connected.

 Building a community "where faith, learning, and service meet" is a key aspect of the vision and mission of North Park University which plays out across campus and in our students' experiences.
 In this North Parker we hear from current students, alumni, faculty, and friends about their own experiences navigating this crossroads through the Sankofa journey, key classes and projects, and building memories that last a lifetime.
 We also look toward the future and a literal building that will present new and exciting opportunities — the Nancy and G. Timothy Johnson Center for Science and Community Life.

 What is community?
 This year's Campus Theme has been challenging students, faculty, and staff to consider this question in many ways.
 This edition of the North Parker invites you into the conversation.
 Hear from our campus pastor, students, and faculty about what we're learning.
 Carl Balsam discusses the planned Science and Community Life Building in this context.
 Alumni profiles of Shanna Horner O'Hea and Lois Brorson continue the theme, as well.
 And don't miss photos from Homecoming 2011 in October!

 This edition of the North Parker takes an in-depth look at Campaign North Park, North Park's campaign to raise funds for a new Science and Community Life Building, student scholarships, faculty and student enrichment, and the Annual Fund.
 Other stories include a tribute to Rev. James Hawkinson and profiles of three new academic deans.